jbottelb/superlative/README.md

 The only person who uses authentification is the person who creates the form.

+The changelog states all features that are functional.

 Both the component Tree diagram and UML are in the public folder

 DB: (this probably looks awful in md)